BobaBoard/boba-frontend/README.md

 [Boba-components](https://github.com/BobaBoard/boba-components) provides
 boba-frontend with its UI pieces primarily impacting the design of the UI.

+> [!NOTE]
-> [!NOTE] The above description is an "aspirational state" for our repos and we
-> are still working on defining what the boundaries between "Boba-frontend" and
-> "boba-components" is so this may be fuxxy in practice.
+> The above description is an "aspirational state" for our repos and we are still working on defining what the boundaries between "boba-frontend" and "boba-components" is so this may be fuzzy in practice.

 ## Local Development